Tel: 416-596-2960 ext. 235

 Jordan honed his litigation skills working with some of the best and most recognizable names in regulatory and criminal law including Brian Greenspan, Eddie Greenspan and Marie Henein.
 Between 2010 and 2018, Jordan was a Member of the Regulatory Group at Weirfoulds LLP where, in 2014, he was made a partner.

 In 2017, Jordan was awarded the Prestigious Lexpert Rising Stars Award honouring the top Canadian lawyers under the age of 40.
 In 2018, Jordan was recognized in the 2018 Canadian Legal Lexpert Directory among the Leading Lawyers to Watch in “Public Law Litigation”.
-Jordan has recently been named to the 2019 Best Lawyers in Canada directory in the category of “Administrative and Public Law”.
+Jordan has been named to the Best Lawyers in Canada directory in the category of “Administrative and Public Law” for 2019, 2020 & 2021.

 Jordan routinely speaks on topics relating to the above areas and has chaired and/or presented at conferences put on by the Law Society of Upper Canada, The Advocates Society, Osgoode Professional Development, the Criminal Lawyers Association, the Council on Licensure, Enforcement & Regulation (CLEAR) and the Canadian Network of Agencies for Regulation (CNAR)